Student Experience – Sabrina Gill

 In 2017, I was a guest at UBC Sauder’s Robert H. Lee Graduate School of Business “passion to profession” talks, which got me excited about the overlap of business and health-care leadership when it comes to policy, sustainability, collaboration and innovation.

-I really liked the idea of the MHLP in Clinical Education as a hybrid program, with courses in nursing and business that address clinical education and leadership, my two key areas of passion.
+I really liked the idea of the MHLP in Clinical Education as a interdisciplinary program, with courses in nursing and business that address clinical education and leadership, my two key areas of passion.

 Through my work, I also collaborate with many professionals at UBC, and I was excited to be part of that learning community.